 If you are unsure what taxes you need to register for read our page on what taxes do I need to register for?
 You can also seek advice from your accountant or search Advisory Services to find a business advisor in your area.

-For information on other registration types, such as registering for an ABN, have a look at our register your business page.
+For information on other registration types, such as registering for an ABN, have a look at our registrations section.

 Who can apply?